Sunday at the Sunshine Coast sees the postponed...

-The 2016 Caulfield Cup odds are assigned to the runners after the bookmakers have assessed their previous performances and general form – it is a fairly complex process but it does help you make good decisions when it comes to placing your bets on the 2016 Caulfield Cup.
+The Caulfield Cup odds are assigned to the runners after the bookmakers have assessed their previous performances and general form, with many of the season’s best international raiders usually being kept safe in Caulfield Cup betting.

 If you are taking advantage of the all-in futures markets, i.e. Caulfield Cup odds offered weeks even months before the race day, you can be sure to get a great deal, even if the line-up tends to shift in the weeks before the event.